Generic name: Sotalol Hydrochloride 80mg

 - Transfer the syrup to a 6-ounce amber plastic (polyethylene terephthalate [PET]) prescription bottle.
 NOTE: An oversized bottle is used to allow for a headspace, so that there will be more effective mixing during shaking of the bottle.

-- Add five (5) Sorine® (Sotalol HCl) Tablets 120 mg to the bottle.
+- Add five (5) Sorine® (Sotalol Hydrochloride) Tablets 120 mg to the bottle.
 These tablets are added intact; it is not necessary to crush the tablets.
 NOTE: The addition of the tablets can also be done first.
 The tablets can also be crushed if preferred.
 If the tablets are crushed, care should be taken to transfer the entire quantity of tablet powder into the bottle containing the syrup.

 - Shake the bottle to wet the entire surface of the tablets.
 If the tablets have been crushed, shake the bottle until the endpoint is achieved.